acbrandao/GoLang/benchmark/README.md

 ## The Benchmark

-This is a very simple benchmark of file processing and string manipulaiton in three common server-side languages.
+This is a very simple benchmark of file processing and string manipulaiton in three popular server-side languages.
 The benchmark is very simple but may be increased if there's any interest.
+The benchmark simply does is

-First we read a 1MB text file, and captilize every word and display (o r >> dev> null ) it to the console, then _re-write_ the capitlized file to disk .
+- First we read a 1MB text file, and
+- captilize every word and display (o r >> dev> null ) it to the console,
+- then _re-write_ the capitlized file to disk .
   And time the results of each acript.

 ## Requirements